elyseko/iso-web-app-workshop/README.md

-# Isomorphic App Workshop COde
+# Isomorphic App Workshop Code
 Code for SPA conference workshop: how to build an isomorphic web app.

 To get started: